geokyr/ece-ntua-neural-networks-and-intelligent-systems/README.md

 ## Lab Assignments

-The 3 Lab Assignments that were completed are designed to explore a range of topics in the field of neural networks and intelligent systems, including supervised and unsupervised learning, recommender systems, self-organizing maps, and deep learning-based image captioning.
+The 3 lab assignments that were completed are designed to explore a range of topics in the field of neural networks and intelligent systems, including supervised and unsupervised learning, recommender systems, self-organizing maps, and deep learning-based image captioning.
 These hands-on labs provide a practical understanding of neural networks and machine learning, providing valuable skills for real-world applications in this dynamic field.

 ## Lab 01 - Supervised Learning